SubmergedAmongUs/Resource.Embedder/Readme.md

 By embedding localization files it is possible to create "zero dependency" executables that can simply be deployed and "just run".

-In order to embed any reference dll's, consider using [Costura](https://github.com/Fody/Costura) ([which cannot embed satellite assemblies](https://github.com/Fody/Costura/issues/61) due to the way it's integrated into the build process).
+When using resource embedder also consider using [Costura](https://github.com/Fody/Costura) to embed reference assemblies ([which cannot embed satellite assemblies](https://github.com/Fody/Costura/issues/61) due to the way it's integrated into the build process).

 # Links